Timeline: Managing the outbreak of COVID-19

 Singapore: Masks shortage seen in some retail stores

-Due to anxiety over the outbreak, some residents started panic buying of face masks.
+Due to anxiety over the outbreak, some residents begin panic buying of face masks.

 Tzu Chi: Compliance with precautionary measures advised by the government

-Medical and Education establishments followed the guidelines from the respective government agencies and put in place the precautionary measures.
+Medical and Education establishments begin following the guidelines from the respective government agencies and put in place the precautionary measures.

 [Confirmed cases: 5]